ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 ```

 This will list all the names and versions of the modules that you can currently
 load.
-Note that other modules may be available but not visible to you as they depend
+Note that other modules may be defined but not available to you as they depend
 on modules you do not have loaded.
 Lmod only shows modules that you can currently
-load, not all those that are possibly available.
+load, not all those that are defined.
 You can search for modules
 that are not currently visble to you using the `module spider` command - we
 cover this in more detail below.